Launch Your Career in Social Work with NASW

 Get involved with NASW-NC PACE, helping to elect candidates and mobilize social workers to vote!

-Attend NASW-NC’s Lobby Day and join hundreds of students and social workers from around the state in an annual expression of the POWER of SOCIAL WORK!
+Attend NASW-NC’s Advocacy Day and join hundreds of students and social workers from around the state in an annual expression of the POWER of SOCIAL WORK!

 Click here to find out all of the benefits that NASW has to offer as a member.